josep-lumbreras/josep-lumbreras.github.io/_pages/about.md

 ## Research interests

 My research is at the intersection of quantum information and machine learning.
-I am broadly interested in how agents can learn, adapt, and make decisions when interacting with quantum systems or other complex environments with hidden structure.
+I am broadly interested in how agents (classical or quantum) can learn, adapt, and make decisions when interacting with quantum systems or other complex environments with hidden structure.

 A recurring theme in my work is adaptivity: how measurements, actions, and protocols should be chosen sequentially in order to extract information, optimize performance, or manipulate quantum resources.
-This connects naturally with reinforcement learning, bandits, partially observable systems, and world models, as well as with adaptive protocols for quantum information processing and resource distillation.
+This connects naturally with reinforcement learning, bandits, hidden Markov models, stochastic processes, as well as with adaptive protocols for quantum information processing and resource distillation.

 More generally, I am interested in developing theoretical tools for understanding learning and decision-making in quantum settings, especially when memory, partial observability, and sequential interaction play an essential role.